'The Crown' ends as pensive meditation on the most private public family on Earth

 It is also fitting that the final episode would linger on the Queen's meditation about her own duty, the longevity of her rule and whether continuing on would be best for the monarchy and Britain itself.
 The Crown has always been an extended love letter to the woman who would become the longest-serving British monarch in history, while continually wrestling with the implications of her reign.

-Over the series' broad sweep, we've seen Queen Elizabeth challenged in any number of ways, from learning to channel the nation's grief after a disaster in the Welsh mining village of Aberfan, to handling husband Prince Philip's frustrations at always coming second, facing down the ways her own emotional distance affected her children or feeling threatened by Diana's popularity and unwillingness to accept a loveless marriage to Charles.
+Over the series' broad sweep, we've seen Queen Elizabeth challenged in any number of ways, from learning to channel the nation's grief after a disaster in the Welsh mining village of Aberfan, to handling husband Prince Philip's frustrations at always coming second, to facing down the ways her own emotional distance affected her children or how she felt threatened by Diana's popularity and unwillingness to accept a loveless marriage to Charles.

 Telling the story with three different Queens